 Now, onto the Fine-Whatever link-up.
 Contributed by Wendy over at The Inspired Eater, the featured post from the last link-up is How to Have Your Own Back As You Lose & Preserve.
 In keeping with the theme of offering 5 tips for avoiding ruin, Wendy posts 5 pearls of wisdom every week about losing weight and gaining a more sustainable approach to weight maintenance.

 The 5 practical tips for avoiding financial ruin shared in this post are hardly exhaustive.
 Staying on top of your personal finances requires careful planning, discipline, and making informed decisions.
-My parting advice to you is to be alert, be cautious, and be suspicious when it comes to making the most of your money.
+My parting advice to you is to be alert, be suspicious, and be cautious when it comes to making the most of your money.

 Stay well and let’s keep in touch!
 Subscribe, tweet, follow, friend, pin … all options are available.
 I look forward to hearing from you soon.